artemdudkin/arduino-gprs-sim/README.md

 ## Tests

-Want to unit test on development box (not Arduino).
-Looked into numerous solutions.
-Liked approach of: https://github.com/IronSavior/dsm2_tx.
+Want to run unit tests on development box (not Arduino), and it is possible - thanks to [smartthings-super-sprinker](https://github.com/mvgrimes/smartthings-super-sprinker) and [dsm2_tx](https://github.com/IronSavior/dsm2_tx).

-Uses his Makefile which compiles using system (not Arduino) compiler, tested on MacOS.
+(tested on MacOS)

 ```sh
 make